asr/apia/README.md

 # Description

-  `apia` is a Haskell program for proving first-order theorems written in [Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) using automatic theorem provers for first-order logic (ATPs).
+  `Apia` is a Haskell program for proving first-order theorems written in [Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) using automatic theorem provers for first-order logic (ATPs).
 Before calling the ATPs, the Agda formulae are translated into